White City, Greater Manchester

 In 1827 the Botanical and Horticultural Society was founded in Manchester to encourage the study of botany and horticulture.
 The society built a botanical garden on the site covering 16 acre.
 The site was chosen by John Dalton for the society as it was down-wind of pollution from the city.
 The land, which was owned by Thomas de Trafford, was leased to the society at a price of the society's choosing.

 The gardens featured a complex of plant houses and a conservatory that was built by Clarke and Jones of Birmingham.
 The building was 321 ft in length and the conservatory had a 40 ft high dome.
 The buildings were heated by a system of hot water flowing through pipes.
 The Grade II listed gateway that still faces Chester Road was the entrance to the gardens.

 In 1857 the gardens hosted the Art Treasures Exhibition which was opened by Prince Albert.
 The exhibition was visited by 1.3million visitors in 142-days.
 A further exhibition was held in 1887 to celebrate Queen Victoria's Golden Jubilee.
 This exhibition attracted 4.74 million people over 192-days.

+Redevelopment

-By the end of the 19th century, interest in the gardens was waning as the wealthy were moving away from the city centre.
+By the end of the 19th century, interest in the gardens was waning as the wealthy were moving away from Manchester city centre.
 In 1907, part of the garden's site was leased to White City Limited, a company set up by Heathcote and Brown.
 The company opened the "White City Amusement Park" on the site on 20 May 1907.